 Lisa Choate is Executive Vice President of American Councils for International Education, overseeing teams responsible for all secondary school programs for international students in the U.S.; U.S. high school students abroad, and educator programs.
 She also oversees professional programs including the Open World Program.
 Lisa has been in executive leadership at American Councils for 25 years.
 She holds a Masters in Education and Second Language Acquisition from Boston University and A.B. from Bryn Mawr College.

-Dr. Darla K. Deardorff is the Executive Director of International Education Administrators (AIEA) at Duke University in the United States.
+Dr. Darla K. Deardorff is the Executive Director of the Association of International Education Administrators (AIEA) at Duke University in the United States.
 She is a research scholar in the Program in Education at Duke University and has held national leadership positions with NAFSA and with Forum on Education Abroad.
 Editor of The Sage Handbook of Intercultural Competence (Sage, 2009), she has published and presented widely on international education and cross-cultural issues.
 Dr. Deardorff has served on faculty of Harvard University’s Future of Learning Institute, is faculty at the Summer Institute of Intercultural Communication and an adjunct or visiting professor at numerous universities around the world.
 Watch Darla’s webinar on assessing intercultural competence here.

 “There is a real urgency for young people to use the knowledge gained from understanding cultural differences to find solutions to world problems.”